numbat70/clyde/_docs/Content/228-WINDSURF_SMS_COVID.md

 - 2m distancing at all times.
 - Use your own equipment, unless prior arrangement has been made with the Session Coach.
 - If equipment is required from the compound the the session coach may assign a volunteer as the "Compound Manager"
 - If a "Coached Session" offers the use of club kit, then it will be layed out for you by the Coach or Compound Manager before hand.
-They will handle delivery and recovery of any club kit. <br />**No parents or volunteers can assist with this or the safety boat preparation.**
+They will handle delivery and recovery of any club kit. <br />**No parents or volunteers can assist with this, or the safety boat preparation.**
 - All club storage areas, are not accessible to participants.
 - Be cautious at all times on and off the water.